manopaul/Flying-Cars-P3-Controller/README.md

 ## Simulator ##

-Now that you have all the code on your computer and the simulator running, let's walk through some of the elements of the code and the simulator itself.
+Once you have the simulator running, you can observe the effects of the code changes in the simulator itself.
+In order to get the simulator up and running, your development environment will need to be set up.
+For instructions on how to set up your development environment, see the development environment setup portion of this README document.

 ### The Code ###

-For the project, the majority of your code will be written in `src/QuadControl.cpp`.
-This file contains all of the code for the controller that you will be developing.
+For this project, all the code was written in `src/QuadControl.cpp`.

-All the configuration files for your controller and the vehicle are in the `config` directory.
-For example, for all your control gains and other desired tuning parameters, there is a config file called `QuadControlParams.txt` set up for you.
-An import note is that while the simulator is running, you can edit this file in real time and see the affects your changes have on the quad!
+All the configuration files for the controller and the vehicle are in the `config` directory.
+Changes were made to the `QuadControlParams.txt` text file.
+Any changes to this file can be observed in real time and the effect is shown in the quad(s) in the simulator.

-The syntax of the config files is as follows:

- - `[Quad]` begins a parameter namespace.
-Any variable written afterwards becomes `Quad.<variablename>` in the source code.
- - If not in a namespace, you can also write `Quad.<variablename>` directly.
- - `[Quad1 : Quad]` means that the `Quad1` namespace is created with a copy of all the variables of `Quad`.
-You can then overwrite those variables by specifying new values (e.g. `Quad1.Mass` to override the copied `Quad.Mass`).
-This is convenient for having default values.

 You will also be using the simulator to fly some difference trajectories to test out the performance of your C++ implementation of your controller.
 These trajectories, along with supporting code, are found in the `traj` directory of the repo.